niyas-mojgenie/badge-builder/README.md

 1. **Designing Process:**
     - Start by creating a new badge canvas.
     - Add text elements, adjust properties, and position them on the canvas.
-    - Integrate QR codes by providing relevant data or links.

 ## Installation & Commands